Dieppe: Colonial activity

+Port and resort

+John Knox briefly stayed in Dieppe after Mary I outlawed Protestantism in England, on his way to Geneva to meet John Calvin.

 Dieppe was an important target in wartime; the town was largely destroyed by an Anglo-Dutch naval bombardment in 1694.
 It was rebuilt after 1696 in a typical French classical style by Ventabren, an architect, who gave it its unique feature for a sea port.
 It was popularised as a seaside resort following the 1824 visit of the widowed Duchess of Berry, daughter-in-law of Charles X. She encouraged the building of the recently renovated municipal theatre, the Petit-Théâtre (1825), associated particularly with Camille Saint-Saëns.
 The city enjoyed Mayoral status at this point and in 1787, the "Maire de Dieppe" was N. Nile.

 During the later 19th century, Dieppe became popular with English artists as a beach resort.
 Prominent literary figures such as Arthur Symons loved to keep up with the latest fads of avant-garde France here, and during "the season" sometimes stayed for weeks on end.